-This work was funded by National Center for Computational Sciences, and in part by a UT-Battelle grant (UT-B-4000087151) to Auburn University.
-This research used resources of the National Center for Computational Sciences at Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-000R22725.

-This work reflects over a decade of research and development in ARMCI, Global Arrays and NWChem.
+Acknowledgments This work was funded by National Center for Computational Sciences, and in part by a UT-Battelle grant (UT-B-4000087151) to Auburn University.
+This research used resources of the National Center for Computational Sciences at Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
+This work reflects over a decade of research and development in ARMCI, GA and NWChem.
 Several people and several research ideas have contributed to ultimately scaling these libraries and applications to petascale today.
-Jarek Nieplocha had led the research and development of Global Arrays toolkit for over a decade.
+Jarek Nieplocha had led the research and development of GA toolkit for over a decade.
 We thank all the contributors to these libraries.
-We thank all the people at Cray who gave valuable suggestions during this work, particularly Kitrick Sheets for his help in addressing several issues we faced along the way.
+We thank all the people at Cray.
+Inc. who gave valuable suggestions during this work, particularly Kitrick Sheets and Ryan Olson for addressing several issues we faced along the way.
+Results from subsequent ARMCI work (in [1]) involved a message header sent to CHT followed by a GET from CHT as a flow control mechanism.
+Ryan Olson has implemented this protocol for those experiments.